benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 program will address that.

-In addition, CS still suffers from a stereotype of being for "nerdy white/asian males", and those groups are certainly better represented in our undergraduate CS cohort than other demographic groups.
-The Reimagine project "big tent" CS education philosophy needs ways of attracting students who don't fit this stereotype.
+In addition, CS still suffers from a stereotype of being for "nerdy white/asian males", and those groups are certainly over-represented in our undergraduate CS cohort compared to other groups.
+The Reimagine "big tent" CS education philosophy needs ways of attracting students who don't fit the usual CS stereotypes.
 In attracting & nurturing students who are interested in using computers in the arts & music the c/c/c studio can be _one part_ of that bigger mission.